Investing in 1847 Goedeker Inc. (GOED) Stock: Methodology

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 2.80 percent of 1847 Goedeker Inc. shares are owned by insiders, and 45.20 percent are held by financial institutions.
-Milburn Glyn C., the Director at 1847 Goedeker Inc. (GOED) has bought 2,100 shares of firm on Nov 18 at a price of $2.40 against the total amount of $5040.0.
-In another inside trade, Fouerti Albert, Chief Executive Officer of 1847 Goedeker Inc. (AMEX:GOED) bought 330,000 shares of the firm on Sep 15 for a total worth of $0.97 million at a price of $2.95.
-An inside trade which took place on Jun 04, CMO and CTO of 1847 Goedeker Inc. Harcum Thomas S. bought 1,544 shares of firm against total price of $3814.0 at the cost of $2.47 per share.
+Currently, 1.00 percent of 1847 Goedeker Inc. shares are owned by insiders, and 34.10 percent are held by financial institutions.
+Johnson Maria, the Chief Financial Officer at 1847 Goedeker Inc. (GOED) has bought 12,500 shares of firm on Dec 16 at a price of $2.41 against the total amount of $30125.0.
+In another inside trade, Crosnoe Clark R., Director of 1847 Goedeker Inc. (AMEX:GOED) bought 90,600 shares of the firm on Dec 13 for a total worth of $0.2 million at a price of $2.20.
+An inside trade which took place on Dec 13, Chief Executive Officer of 1847 Goedeker Inc. Fouerti Albert bought 58,876 shares of firm against total price of $0.12 million at the cost of $2.02 per share.